thienlnam/Wheres-My-Stuff/README.md

 To setup the database, download [mysql server](https://dev.mysql.com/downloads/mysql/) and create a new server and import the Schema.sql file for the database setup.

 For test data, import and run the sampleData sql file to execute the query.

+## Backend Server Setup

+The backend is an Express run Node server.

+To run the server, navigate into the api directory with `cd api`.

+From there run `npm install` to get all necessary dependencies

+Run `npm start` to start the server, which will be hosted at localhost:9000.